Kindle alternatives

 2014.
 Kindle app allows instantly upgrade text book to audiobook

-On occasions, you may prefer to read a book, while at other times, you might prefer to listen to it.
-With Amazon's Kindle apps, you can now seamlessly switch to the Audible version of a book with just a single tap, provided you have purchased the audio upgrade for the book you are currently reading.
-The cost of audio upgrades starts at $0.99 per title, but it can go up to approximately $3.99 or more for popular titles like "The Hunger Games."
-It's important to note that you have already purchased the Kindle version of these books, which means that opting for the Audible upgrade might entail an additional cost for essentially the same content.
-However, in most cases, the Audible upgrade is significantly more affordable.
-This feature not only enables Amazon to generate extra revenue from existing purchases but also proves genuinely beneficial for individuals with a busy schedule or those who have a mixed commute and wish to continue "reading" even when it's not possible to do so in the traditional sense.
+Sometimes you want to read and sometimes you want to listen.
+Amazon Kindle apps now allow you to switch to the Audible version with a single tap, provided you’ve paid for the audio upgrade of the book you’re reading.
+The audio upgrades start at $0.99 per title, but can go up to around $3.99 or more for popular titles like “The Hunger Games.”
+Keep in mind that you’ve already bought the Kindle versions of these books, so it’s possible you’ll effectively be paying twice for the same content, although in most cases the Audible upgrade is considerably cheaper.
+It’s a clever way for Amazon to generate additional revenue from existing purchases, but it’s also genuinely useful for individuals with a mixed commute or busy schedules who want to continue “reading” even when they can’t physically do so.

 2013.
 Amazon launches electronic literary magazine for Kindle

-Amazon has introduced a digital magazine called Day One, which will feature the works of a writer and a poet on a weekly basis.
-The regular annual subscription for Day One is priced at $19.99, but for a limited time, it is available for $9.99.
-Subscribers will automatically receive each issue on their Kindle or Kindle app.
-Every edition of Day One includes a letter from the editor and may contain additional content such as playlists, illustrations, or brief interviews with the featured authors.
-Amazon intends to showcase the work of emerging writers and translate stories from various parts of the world into English.
-The inaugural issue, released on Wednesday, includes the short story "Sheila" by Rebecca Adams Wring and the poem "Wrought" by Zach Strait.
+Amazon introduced an electronic magazine Day One, which will feature the work of one writer and one poet each week.
+An annual subscription is typically $19.99 but is available for $9.99 for “a limited time.”
+Issues will be delivered directly to your Kindle or Kindle app and “each issue of Day One includes a letter from the editor, along with occasional bonus content such as playlists, illustrations, or brief interviews with the authors.”
+Amazon aims to highlight the work of emerging authors and translate stories from across the globe into English.
+The first issue, released on Wednesday, included the short story "Sheila" by Rebecca Adams Wring and "Wrought," a poem by Zach Strait.

 2013.
 Amazon launched new Kindle app with collections